erikh2000/decentapp-template/README.md

 3. `npm run dev`
 4. Browse to http://localhost:3000/ or whatever URL is shown in the output of the previous command.

-## Creating an App for Decent Portal

-If you'd like to make an app that can be deployed to the Decent Portal.

-1. Change your working directory to the project root (folder this file is in).
-2. `npm install decent-portal`
-3. `npm run portal`

-What will this do?

-It will create Github action files for deploying, promoting, and rolling back into your project.
-For these to work, you will need to configure a Github repository with secret variables provided by us.
-Email launch@decentapps.net for more info.

-It will make the <DecentBar> React component importable from the library.
-You can add this into your screens to show UI that allows navigation through the portal.
-The component can be configured to only render from decentapps.net if you want to deploy the same app to other websites.

 ## What You Have Now

 The unmodified template installed for Decent App includes these screens: